In India, safety always comes first. It comes with an additional cost. How much would you pay for safety and risk free income?

 Fixed deposits are term deposits which involve locking in your money for a fixed rate of return for a fixed term.
 Most people invest their savings in fixed deposits.
 But can we do better than that?

 Equities allow individuals to own businesses listed on exchanges in public markets.
 Index is a benchmark to track the general performance of listed businesses and often used to calculate returns from equities.
 In India, Sensex or Nifty are the major indices that people track.

-Let us analyse through this article the pros and cons of investing in fixed deposits vis-a-vis equities.
+Let us analyse through this article the pros and cons of investing in fixed deposits vis-a-vis stock market.

 Anything that cannot be measured cannot be improved.
 So let us start by studying historical data to find out which has proved to be better investment in terms of returns in the longer term.
 The below table assumes one started investing with INR 1 Lakhs and increased the investment amount proportionately with cost inflation index.
 Cost Inflation Index is a measure of inflation that is used for computing long-term capital gains on sale of capital assets.
 The table compares the cumulative value of investments for different tax slabs in fixed deposits and equities on an annual basis.
 In India, the tax applicable on fixed deposits is as per one’s income tax slab and on equities long term capital gains tax is zero.
 Long term is defined as investment above one year.

 FD Rates since 1999